ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 RandomUtils.AddEntropy(derived);
 ```

-Even if your attacker knows that your source of entropy is 5 letters, he will need to run Scrypt to check each possibility, which take 5 seconds on my computer.
+Even if your attacker knows that your source of entropy is 5 letters, he will need to run Scrypt to check each possibility, which takes 5 seconds on my computer.

 The bottom line is: There is nothing paranoid in distrusting a PRNG, and you can mitigate an attack by both adding entropy and also using a KDF.
 Keep in mind that an attacker can decrease entropy by gathering information about you or your system.
-If you use the timestamp as entropy source, then an attacker can decrease the entropy by knowing you generated the key last week, and that you only use your computer between 9am and 6pm.
+If you use the timestamp as entropy source, then an attacker can decrease the entropy by knowing the fact that you generated the key last week, and that you only use your computer between 9am and 6pm.

-In the previous part I talked briefly about a special KDF called **Scrypt.** As I said, the goal of a KDF is to make brute force costly.
+In the previous part I talked briefly about a special KDF called **Scrypt.** As I said, the goal of a KDF is to make "brute forcing" costly.

 So it should be no surprise for you that a standard already exists for encrypting your private key with a password using a KDF.
 This is [BIP38](http://www.codeproject.com/Articles/775226/NBitcoin-Cryptography-Part).